factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/migration/README.md

 }
 ```
 This is an example for the json format of a factory with a StringAttribute.
-The StringAttribute is serialised to a nested object and the value is stored in the "v" attribute.
+The StringAttribute is serialized to a nested object and the value is stored in the "v" attribute.
-This unusual structure in an example for the structure format.
-(Most of the structure is required for Jackson or workaround for Jackson limitations)
+This rather unusual structure can be put down to limitations of Jackson.
 The structure format is mostly stable but may change if, for example Jackson adds a new useful feature in the future.

-Data storage format migration are applied as one time migration with the patch API.
+Data storage format migrations are applied as one time migration with the patch API.
 ```java
 MicroserviceBuilder#withGeneralMigration
 MicroserviceBuilder#withGeneralStorageMetadata